zp4rand0miz31/behave-pytest-benchmark/README.md

 * With *behave*: `behave -D param1=value1`.
 The `param1` value is then found into the `context.config.userdata` dictionary, which can be used in all the tests.
   If you want an specific configuration file to your tests, you can implement a file loading logic into the `before_all` hook that will load values from a file.

 * With *pytest-bdd*: `pytest -o param1=value1` is natively supported.
-It overrides the `pytest.ini` file. [https://docs.pytest.org/en/7.1.x/example/simple.html#basic-patterns-and-examples](Pytest documentation) describes some way to reach.
+It overrides the `pytest.ini` file.
+[Pytest documentation](https://docs.pytest.org/en/7.1.x/example/simple.html#basic-patterns-and-examples) describes some way to reach.
 You can also add specific option via the `pytest_addoption` hook.
 See [using eucalyptus](/using-eucalyptus/README.md#define-new-global-or-specific-parameters)

 ## Test debugging